nzvincent/nzvincent-github/ansible-install-kubernetes-cluster-centos7/README.md

 **Step 5: Setup Kubernetes master and workers pairing (Part 2)**

 *Initialize and setup kubernetes master node*
-Once completed, you should see *YOur Kubernetes master has initialized successfully!*
+Once completed, you should see *Your Kubernetes master has initialized successfully!*
 ```
-[root@kuber-master ~]# kubeadm init
+[root@kuber-master ~]# kubeadm init --apiserver-advertise-address=10.0.15.10 --pod-network-cidr=10.244.0.0/16
 ```

 *Setup user's kubectl configuration*